Meko-okeM/fake-hacker/index.md

-## Welcome To The Official fake-hacker Website!
+## The Official fake-hacker Website!

 fake-hacker Is A Fake Hacking Program Written In JavaScript, CSS, HTML.